 "Is Connor going to stop by tonight to get this?"
 Joan inquired without looking up at Gertrude.
 "Probably not.
 I told him to not come by for a couple days after this morning.
 You should have seen it Joan!
 It was beautiful.
-She's so upset!
-You're a genius!"
+She is so upset!
+You are a genius."